 Five Surprising Ways Stress Affects the Body

-- Causes Weight Gain: Chronic stress has been linked to biochemical changes in the body that trigger cravings, change digestion and increase appetite.
-Pairing our bodies’ natural desire for comfort foods with the convenience of drive-thru restaurants and processed meals is a recipe for disaster under stressful circumstances.
+Causes Weight Gain: Chronic stress has been linked to biochemical changes in the body that trigger cravings, change digestion and increases appetite.
+Pairing our bodies' natural desire for comfort foods with the convenience of drive-thru restaurants and processed meals is a recipe for disaster under stressful circumstances.

-- Worsens Diabetes: The American Diabetes Association shares stress can cause or worsen cases of Type 1 and Type 2 diabetes by raising blood sugar levels, activating fat cells and increasing blood pressure.
+Worsens Diabetes: The American Diabetes Association states that stress can cause or worsen cases of Type 1 and Type 2 diabetes by raising blood sugar levels, activating fat cells and increasing blood pressure.
 It also contributes to insulin resistance, making it more difficult for the pancreas to secrete insulin.

 Stress Reduction Techniques